Bill of Assertive Rights

 You can always change your perspective at any point.
-I sit in the camp of "strong opinions, held loosely" - if new evidence emerges that challenges my viewpoint, I am always willing to shift in light of additional information.
+I sit in the camp of "strong opinions, loosely held" - if new evidence emerges that challenges my viewpoint, I am always willing to shift in light of additional information.

 Have you ever disagreed with a stubborn numbskull who can't back down from their perspective, even though all the evidence is slapping them in the face like a dead trout?
 Yeah, don't be that person.